W. S. Van Dyke: Early life

 I think I've been to school in every state in the Union.
 Whenever the company stopped off long enough in any city I went back behind a school desk.
 The rest of the time my mother taught me.

 When Van Dyke was fourteen years old, he moved to Seattle to live with his grandmother.
 While attending business school, he worked several part-time jobs, including janitor, waiter, salesman, and railroad attendant.
 Van Dyke's early adult years were unsettled, and he moved among jobs.
-On June 16, 1909, he married in Pierce, Washington, Zine Bertha Ashford (November 3, 1887 - October 2, 1951), actress "Zelda Ashford", and the two joined various touring theater companies, finally arriving in Hollywood in 1915.
+On June 16, 1909, he married actress Zine Bertha Ashford (November 3, 1887 - October 2, 1951), whose screen name was "Zelda Ashford," in Pierce, Washington, and the two joined various touring theater companies, finally arriving in Hollywood in 1915.